Ivy Surrogacy

 There are pros and cons to both first-time and experienced egg donors.

-So how do you choose?
-Don’t overthink it.
-Whether it’s a first-time or proven donor, if you truly like her and she meets your key criteria, she’s worth considering.
+When deciding how to choose an egg donor, don’t overthink it.
+Whether she’s a first-time or proven donor, if you truly like her and she meets your key criteria, she’s worth considering.

 4. Focus on What Truly Matters to You, Not a Perfect Checklist